Last Revised: January 24, 2022

 Special Work Practices

 Locations where ethidium bromide is used or stored must be identified as "Designated Areas" and demarcated with either printed Designated Area tape available from EHRS or yellow tape with "DESIGNATED AREA" written upon it.
+Designated area caution tape is available from EHRS, the Cell Center, the Chemistry stockroom, or can be made by writing "designated area" on label tape.

 Procedures requiring the use of ethidium bromide powder or having the potential to generate aerosols must be performed in a fume hood.
 To minimize inhalation exposure, purchase ready-made stock solutions or tablets in lieu of preparing stock solutions from ethidium bromide powder.